SSouik/bash-scripts/README.md

-# bash-scripts
+# docker-images
-Collection of bash scripts

-This is a test
+Collection of custom docker images to be used CI environments.